Real-Artisan/bootInstances/README.md

 ### BootInstances
-A tool created using python for starting or stopping EC2 instances using the instance id.
+A tool created using Python 3 for starting or stopping EC2 instances using the instance id.

 ### How to use